-Current version: 2.9 (15 May 2012): Now handles fixed periods and circular orbits in combination.
-Also handles transit time constraints, including for multiple transiting planets 2.7 contains bug fixes for tp fixing.
+Current version: 2.12 (10 July 2014, rvlin v.2.1): Now handles fixed periods and circular orbits in combination. dvdt now floats if dvdt is specified by default.
+Lots of phased plotting fixes.
+Also handles transit time constraints, including for multiple transiting planets.
+2.7 contains bug fixes for tp fixing.

 The RVLIN package rvlin.tar.gz for IDL is a set of routines that quickly fits an arbitrary number of Keplerian curves to radial velocity data.
 It can handle data from multiple telescope (i.e. it solves for the offset), constraints on P, e, and time of peri passage, and now can incorporate transit timing data.
 To use transit information, fix the transit time of planets using the tts= keyword.
 For multiplanet systems, the length n vector passed to tts will contain the fixed transit time of the first n planets in the system (sorry, no TTVs or uncertainties allowed!).